 Frequently Asked Questions: Marketplace Health Coverage Eligibility for DACA Recipients

 A new federal rule will allow Deferred Action for Childhood Arrival (DACA) recipients to be able to enroll in health coverage through the Get Covered Illinois Marketplace for the first time, starting November 1, 2024.
 Eligible DACA recipients can receive financial help if they qualify.
 This FAQ addresses key questions that DACA recipients may have about the enrollment process.
+Information about recent court decisions regarding DACA recipients and Marketplace coverage

 - How do I sign up for coverage?